 Here are a few tips to help you build an investor-friendly franchise business.

 When you’re looking to bring investors into your franchise business, remember that you’ll be adding another independent party, the investor, into an already complex web of interactions.
-To ensure things run smoothly, it’s crucial to take up the services of a franchise attorney from the get-go who will help with things like the franchise agreement, the franchise disclosure document, and issues of liability that often carry serious implications for franchise businesses.
+To ensure things run smoothly, it’s crucial to take up the services of a franchise attorney from the get-go, who will help with things like the franchise agreement, the franchise disclosure document and issues of liability that often carry severe implications for franchise businesses.

-Liability issues can weigh heavily on any business, making potential investors shy away from partnership.
-This report, for instance, found that businesses often lose millions of dollars in product liability settlements, sometimes with bizarre figures like $3.5 million in settlements being reported.
-This happens even when the business in the suit was not involved in the development of the product in question.
+Liability issues can weigh heavily on any business, making potential investors shy away from a partnership.
+Some companies have lost millions of dollars in product liability settlements.
+This happens even when the business in the suit did not develop the product in question.
 For franchisees with several units, such liability issues can create a loss-making, highly flammable business environment that potential investors won’t want to touch.

-One common misconception among entrepreneurs venturing into the franchise business is that their role as franchisees will be limited to cashing checks and lounging behind an executive office desk.
-While the franchisor will often require the franchisee to stick by the original business model, no investor will come on board if you don't have your own business plan, detailing the strategic vision and goals for your franchise business, financial projections, and a comprehensive background of the business.
+One common misconception among entrepreneurs venturing into a franchise business is that their role as franchisees will be limited to cashing checks and lounging behind an executive office desk.
+While the franchisor will often require the franchisee to stick by the original business model, an investor will only come on board if you have a business plan detailing your franchise business’s strategic vision and goals, financial projections and comprehensive business background.

-To that end, invest in every practical marketing tool that a typical business will use to find and close leads.
-Marketing strategies such as email and social media marketing can be quite effective for franchisee operators just starting out, thanks to the 58% of potential leads who check their emails every morning.
-To add to this pool of potential leads, you can use localized ad campaigns and promotion programs that target customers around your area of operation, ensuring your franchisor approves each element of your marketing strategy to avoid trademark and branding issues later on.
+To that end, invest in every practical marketing tool a typical business uses to find and close leads.
+Marketing strategies, such as email and social media marketing, can be quite effective for franchisee operators just starting out, thanks to the 58 percent of potential leads who check their emails every morning.
+To add to this pool of potential leads, you can use localized ad campaigns and promotion programs that target customers around your area of operation, ensuring your franchisor approves each element of your marketing strategy to avoid branding and trademark issues later on.

 One of the biggest turnoffs for investors is a franchisee ― or any business, for that matter ― whose finances don’t make sense, even when the franchisor is a well-known, profit-making brand.
-While it is quite common for single franchisee units to employ basic accounting systems around the office, franchisees with multiple business units might have a difficult time managing finances via simple financial software, a situation that often makes the business look bad in the eyes of potential investors.
+While it is standard for single franchisee units to employ basic accounting systems around the office, franchisees with multiple business units might have difficulty managing finances via simple financial software.
+This situation often makes the business look bad in the eyes of potential investors.

-To remedy this problem, put in place a robust accounting system that links up with all your business units, ensuring again that any new software or hardware you introduce meets the standards set by the franchisor, if any.
+To remedy this problem, utilize a top accounting system that links up with all your business units, ensuring that any new software or hardware you introduce meets the standards set by the franchisor, if any.
 Your system should be able to produce comprehensive financial and accounting reports at a moment’s notice in any of the locations under your franchise business.
-[Wondering which accounting software is right for your business?
-Check out our reviews and best picks.]